inlets/inlets.dev/blog/_posts/2020-12-07-inlets-on-bare-metal-equinix-metal.md

 ---
 layout: post
-title: Cloud Native Tunnels on Bare-Metal Cloud
+title: How to integrate Cloud Native Tunnels with Bare-Metal Cloud
 description: Inlets was created to make tunnelling easy for Cloud Native practitioners.
 Learn how to deploy tunnels to Equinix Metal.
 author: Alex Ellis
 tags: ipv6 ipv4 tunnels bare-metal